Tag Archives: parenting

 But the science also points us to a much better path.
 By shifting from punishment to connection, we can guide our kids effectively while making our relationship with them even stronger.
 We can be brain-builders, not fear-builders.
 It’s not always the easy way, but it’s the one that leads to raising resilient, emotionally healthy, and truly cooperative people.

 So were at the end of, is it OK to spank my kid?
 We hope we have presented the information clearly.
 We hope you consider and think about your actions as every action has a consequence.
 We know you want to do the best for your child and even believing its OK to spank my kid, is believing you are doing the best for your child.
 We hope this article at the very least makes you think and research the subject yourself.
 We hope you keep in mind the alternative to its OK to spank my kid.
+Maybe replace the word spank with use violence.
+Spank sounds soft and without consequences.
+To use violence sounds more serious and a bigger step. the reality is there both the same.
+They both use violence.
+Smacking is violence.

 We’d love to hear from you in the comments – what are some gentle strategies that have worked for your family?
 Your experience could be a huge help to another parent reading.